hot chocolate three ways

 And don’t forget our dark and milk chocolate Tavo Cocoa Sticks aka submarinos, perfect for travel, the office or a quick snack.
 An Argentinian tradition, these solid chocolate cigars can be stirred into hot coffee drinks or warm milk, vegan mylks, or hot water to your taste, and you can nibble on the chocolate as you enjoy.
 So civilized.

-Fresh unsweetened whipped cream or fluffy homemade marshmallows are our favorite accoutrements for hot drinking chocolate, but fresh heavy cream whipped with a nip of your favorite liqueur, natural pure extract, coffee, tea or fruit juice concentrate is pretty darn amazing.
-Check out our simple instructions below to make a dreamy flavored whipped topping and pillowy plant-based marshmallows!
+Fresh unsweetened whipped cream or fluffy homemade marshmallows are our favorite accoutrements for hot drinking chocolate, but fresh heavy cream whipped with a nip of your favorite liqueur, natural pure extract, coffee, tea or fruit juice concentrate is pretty darn delicious.
+We love Vermont Marshmallow Company marshmallows, so soft and pillowy, not-too-sweet but packed with amazing flavors.

 Simple Recipes